gianmarcopinna/gianmarcopinna.github.io/content/publication/preprint/index.md

 ---
-title: "Job Loss and Job Prospects: Estimating the Impact of Displacement on Job Security"
+title: "Job Loss and Job Prospects: Estimating the Impact of Displacement on Job Security (job market paper)"

 authors:
 - admin